ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## Security Considerations

-Our authentication implementation employs multiple security measures to protect against various attack vectors.
-Let's examine each security mechanism in detail.
+Our authentication implementation employs multiple security mechanisms working in concert.
+Here's how each component functions.

 ### CSRF Protection in Query Mode

-CSRF tokens ensure that authentication requests originate from legitimate users.
-The system generates a unique CSRF token, stores it in both the session and state parameter, and validates it during the callback.

 ```mermaid
 sequenceDiagram